 He’s gotten to know Harold’s house over three visits, but he has no less trouble navigating it than the first time.
-It’s hard to see through the menagerie of party-goers bouncing to the throb of the speakers and the gyrating lights, now a furious shade of green.
-There’s kids sprawled over the sticky tables and a band on the stage that’s totally killing it.
-The lights shift again, this time to green, and men are talking up women, mischief and the threat of malice in the placement of their hands.
+It’s hard to see through the menagerie of party-goers bouncing to the throb of the speakers, and the spotlights set up on tripods, now a furious shade of green.
+There’s kids sprawled over the sticky tables and a band on the grass that’s totally killing it.
+The lights shift again, this time to red, and men are talking up women, mischief and the threat of malice in the placement of their hands.

 Hong Yi and his lot avert stares from the rest.
 The third table on the right is all set up for the messy game about to get underway.

 They’re welcomed by friends; no one minds sweaty hands all over their shoulders, or thick alcoholic breaths clouding up the air.
-Friends laugh in his ears and offer to buy him beer.
-Cheeky idiots.
-They know about his acetaldehyde dehydrogenase deficiency (though possibly not by name).
-Typical East Asian trait.
-Turns him as red as a firetruck.
-Sucks to the highest degree.
+Friends laugh in his ears and offer to buy him beer, though they know he hates drinking.

 At the table, Harold is drumming his fingers on his forearm, Harold of the infield, unrecognisable now in his v-neck tee and torn jeans.

 "Hey, they’re here!”
-A grin widens his lips.
+A grin widens on his lips.
 “Jake the Rake!”

 “Good to see you didn’t chicken out!”
 Jacob retorts with equal spirit.
 “Ready to lose?”